autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/08/README.md

 <br>

-* this challenge explores the fact that if a state variable is declared `private`, it's only hidden from other contracts (private within the contract's scope). however, its value is still recorded in the blockchain (and is open to anyone who understands how memory is organized).
+* this challenge explores the fact that if a state variable is declared `private`, it's only hidden from other contracts (*i.e.*, it's private within the contract's scope). however, its value is still recorded in the blockchain (and is open to anyone who understands how the memory is organized).

 <br>